The Pitt (comics): Synopsis

 The destruction of Pittsburgh occurs at exactly 6:06 pm Eastern Standard Time on December 22, 1987.
-The spontaneous release of energy caused by the Star Brand instantly and silently disintegrates all matter in a massive spherical volume of space, 50 miles in diameter, centered ten miles (16 km) above ground level.
-Where the sphere intersects the ground, a perfectly symmetrical concave void in the Earth's crust 15 miles (24 km) deep (far enough to expose the hot mantle) is made.
-The city of Pittsburgh and its immediate suburbs lie within this region, thus these settlements and nearly half a million people are destroyed instantly.
-Thousands more are killed in neighboring areas by violent winds several times greater than hurricane strength, as the atmosphere rushes into the sudden vacuum.
+The spontaneous release of the Star Brand's energy instantly and silently annihilates all matter in a massive spherical volume, 50 miles in diameter, centered ten miles (16 km) above ground level.
+The sphere's intersection with the ground creates a perfectly symmetrical concave crater in the Earth's crust 15 miles (24 km) deep (exposing the hot mantle).
+The entirety of Pittsburgh, its immediate suburbs, and the nearly half a million people within cease to exist.
+As the atmosphere rushes into the sudden vacuum, creating violent winds several times greater than hurricane strength, thousands more are killed in neighboring areas.